 Both Vicodin and Percocet affect your mental and physical abilities, such as judgment and reflexes.
 You shouldn’t drive or use heavy machinery if you’re taking either medication.

-Vicodin and Percocet are powerful drugs, so you should be aware of several risks involved with taking them.
+Vicodin and Percocet are powerful drugs, so you should be aware of the risks involved with taking them.

 Dependence and withdrawal